 Loading...

-Stabilize a system with incorrect time by installing and using chrony-based NTP tooling on a RHEL system.
-Validate upstream time sources, force a one-time clock step adjustment, then ensure the time service is enabled and running at boot.
+Stabilize a host with incorrect time by installing and operating chrony tooling on a RHEL system.
+Validate upstream sources, apply an immediate correction when appropriate, and ensure chronyd is enabled and healthy across reboots.

 Scenario

-Your server’s system time is incorrect, and it is causing operational issues such as failed TLS handshakes, log timestamps that do not align across hosts, and unreliable scheduling behavior.
-You need to synchronize time using the RHEL-standard chrony tooling and confirm the service stays healthy across reboots.
+A server’s system time is incorrect and is causing operational issues such as failed TLS handshakes, log timestamps that do not align across hosts, and unreliable scheduling behavior.
+You need to synchronize time using chrony and confirm the service stays healthy across reboots.

 Operator context